 Not all AWD systems are equal.
 Subaru’s AWD system always directs at least 20-percent of the engine’s power to the rear, and it can direct a larger amount aft if needed.
 Many other systems fitted to front-wheel-drive vehicles operate with 100 percent of the power normally going to the front wheels; the rear wheels then only receive power only when the front wheels start slipping.

 AWD systems are especially helpful in rapidly changing conditions or when driving on a road with intermittent snow and ice.
 It is commonly used for car-based SUVs, as well as certain cars and minivans.
 (See our list of best AWD vehicles

 Although four-wheel drive (4WD) and AWD are designations that are often used interchangeably in advertising and sales literature, there is a difference.
 Generally, 4WD is optimized for severe off-road driving situations such as climbing over boulders, fording deep water, and tackling steep hills with loose, low-traction surfaces.
 Most 4WD systems have high and a low gear range, the latter used to increase low-speed climbing power.
 Some have differentials (which allow left and right wheels and front and rear axles to turn at different speeds) to be locked for maximum traction.

-Modern 4WD systems are either full-time, which means they can stay engaged all the time, or automatic, where the vehicle automatically switches between two- and four-wheel-drive mode, depending on the driving conditions.
-Many pickups and some truck-based SUVs, however, have only part-time 4WD systems.
-These require the driver to manually shift between two- and four-wheel drive, which limits the vehicle's ability to provide optimum traction when the road surface suddenly becomes slippery.
+Modern 4WD systems are either full-time, which means they stay engaged; automatic, where the vehicle automatically switches between two- and four-wheel-drive mode; and part-time, which require the driver to manually shift between two- and four-wheel drive.
+Vehicles with a part-time system shouldn’t be driven on dry pavement when in 4WD mode, which could risk damage to the vehicle's drivetrain.